 Once inside Bryce, explore the amphitheater with a (strenuous) hike or on a guided horseback ride.

 A good short hike to see the hoodoos is on the Navajo Loop Trail.
-Hike down Wall Street side down to the floor.
+Hike down the Wall Street side down to the floor.
 It’s also great to get photos from the base of the canyon too.
 There are big differences in perspective.

 Have some extra time?
 About 20 minutes south of Mount Carmel Junction is Coral Pink Sand Dunes State Park.
-It’s great for hiking the dunes that are constantly changing with the winds.
+It’s great for hiking the dunes constantly changing with the winds.
 The sand is from Navajo sandstone in shades of pink and red.

-Even though every fiber of your being is telling you to stay another day in Bryce, it’s time to move on to another soul-feeding natural wonder--the Grand Canyon.
+Even though every fiber of your being is telling you to stay another day in Bryce, it’s time to move on to another soul-feeding natural wonder–the Grand Canyon.

 Half of this day will be spent on the road as it is 300 miles to the South Rim.
 The North Rim is half the distance.
 But the South Rim is the most iconic and will give you incredible photographs for your Instagram and to share with the fam back home.

 It’s also open year-round and has lodging and campgrounds inside.
 The North Rim closes for winter and bad weather.
 Plan to arrive at Grand Canyon Visitor Center to pay your entry fee.
 Then you’ll make your way to Grand Canyon Village.

-It’s the busy hub of the South Rim but you can pick up maps, souvenirs, and get a good meal or snack here.
+It’s the busy hub of the South Rim, but you can pick up maps, souvenirs, and get a good meal or snack here.
 There are also historic buildings and the original Grand Canyon Railway Depot.
 Check out our full Grand Canyon packing list to help you prepare for your visit.

 From the village, take the shuttle, ride a bike, or hike Hermit Road to see the breathtaking overlooks into the canyon.
 The road is about 7 miles along the rim.
-You’ll also find a good spot to watch the sunset too if you time it right.
+You’ll also find a good spot to watch the sunset if you time it right.

 Points of interest for day one of the Grand Canyon:

-- Grand Canyon Visitor Center and Mather Point--pick up maps and meet shuttles at the visitor center.
+- Grand Canyon Visitor Center and Mather Point–pick up maps and meet shuttles at the visitor center.
 Right outside, Mather Point will give you your first look into the canyon.

-- Yavapai Geology Museum and Yavapai Point Lookout--About a mile away from the visitor center with exhibits and programs.
+- Yavapai Geology Museum and Yavapai Point Lookout–About a mile away from the visitor center with exhibits and programs.

-- Hermit Trail Overlooks--Don’t miss Monument Creek Vista, Pima Point, and Hermit’s Rest.
+- Hermit Trail Overlooks–Don’t miss Monument Creek Vista, Pima Point, and Hermit’s Rest.

 For your second day, wake up early to catch a gorgeous sunrise.
 Mather Point is a good place to do this and you’ll be able to catch a shuttle there too.

 There are a couple of trails to consider depending on your hike-life goals.
 You can and should see the canyon from below the rim.
 Bright Angel Trail will take you to the floor of the canyon.
 This is a rigorous, all-day hike for which you must be prepared.

 That means bringing plenty of water and salty snacks.
 Expect a steep trail with many switchbacks.
 Or, you can hike down part way and turn around at Indian Garden lookout for a moderate-to-hard 9-mile round trip hike.

 Another option is the shorter, sunnier South Kaibab Trail.
 It also goes to the bottom, but there are turnaround spots.
 After spending the morning hiking below the rim, you’ll be ready for a nice, relaxing drive to see the canyon from the viewpoints along Desert View Drive.

 You can take your private vehicle along this scenic portion of SR 64 from Grand Canyon Village east along the rim until the East Rim entrance.
 There are uncrowded viewpoints and picnic areas along the way.
 At the end is the historic Desert View Watchtower.

 If you have another day, the Antelope Canyon & and Lake Powell Flight with River Adventure originates at the Grand Canyon National Airport.
 Start with a fantastic airplane tour of the Grand Canyon.
 Land in Page, Arizona, and take a tour of Antelope Canyon.

-Your tour continues with a smooth boat ride and guided tour along the Colorado River and ends back at Grand Canyon National Airport.
+Your tour continues with a smooth boat ride and guided tour along the Colorado River and ends at Grand Canyon National Airport.
 Your one week Grand Circle road trip itinerary ends with your return to Las Vegas.

 Take a break from the desert roads and treat yourself to a fancy Las Vegas hotel or resort.
 Our next Utah Grand Circle road trip itinerary will take two weeks and include more parks.
 Two weeks is the ideal amount of time to experience it all.

 We’ll also originate in Denver this time.
 You can do half of this 2-week Grand Circle road trip if you prefer Denver over Las Vegas as a point of origin.

 Or, combine part (or all, hey, why not?) with the 1 week Grand Circle road trip itinerary to start and end in Las Vegas.